xdoubleu/xdoubleudotcom/content/now.md

 ## now

+Now is a concept I have seen on a couple of other blogs and is inspired on [now](https://nownownow.com/about).

 ### day job

 I'm currently employed as a DevOps Engineer at Skyline Communications (more about this and previous professional experiences on [my LinkedIn](https://www.linkedin.com/in/xdoubleu/)).